How to Write a Sonnet

-It must be written in one of various standard rhyme schemes.
+- Write in one of various standard rhyme schemes (Shakespearean, Petrarchan, or Spenserian).

-If you’re writing the most familiar kind of sonnet, the Shakespearean, the rhyme scheme is this:
+If you’re writing the most familiar kind of sonnet, the Shakespearean, the rhyme scheme is as follows:

 Every A rhymes with every A, every B rhymes with every B, and so forth.
 You’ll notice this type of sonnet consists of three quatrains (that is, four consecutive lines of verse that make up a stanza or division of lines in a poem) and one couplet (two consecutive rhyming lines of verse).